Yoga Poses for Lower Back Pain: 6 Gentle Poses That Work

 Modifications and Props for Every Body

-Props aren’t signs of weakness—they’re tools that allow you to practice safely and effectively.
+Props aren’t signs of weakness.
+They’re tools that allow you to practice safely and effectively.
 A folded blanket under your knees, a bolster for support, or blocks to bring the floor closer to you can make all the difference in your practice.

 If you’re dealing with acute back pain, consider practicing these poses in bed initially.
 While a firmer surface is generally preferable, starting where you’re comfortable is more important than perfect conditions.